GenomicsAotearoa/Workshop-Bash_Scripting_And_HPC_Job_Scheduler/docs/6_supplementary_1.md

 One of the workarounds for this issue is Environment modules.
 A module is a self-contained description of a software package — it contains the settings required to run a software package and, usually, encodes required dependencies on other software packages.

-There are a number of different environment module implementations commonly used on HPC systems and the one used in NeSI Mahuika cluster is `Lmod` where the `module` command is used to interact with environment modules.
+There are a number of different environment module implementations commonly used on HPC systems and the one used in REANNZ cluster is `Lmod` where the `module` command is used to interact with environment modules.

 !!! circle-info "Commonly used `module` sub-commands"